slonigiraf/whitepaper/slonigiraf/ENG.md

 The second approach is more market-oriented, where the teacher does not receive any salary from the school budget.
 Instead, they are allowed to earn money both as a mentor and as an expert.
 The money that was allocated in the school budget for the teacher's salary is instead distributed among students on an equal basis every month.

-### Linking education to the real world through paying students for learning
+### Linking Education to the Real World by Paying Students for Learning

 The initial phase of transitioning to the new educational system involves replacing traditional lectures with peer-to-peer tutoring and the issuance of diplomas.
 This change can be implemented smoothly as it does not affect the salary of teachers and reduces their workload.
 As the reward, students will get "A" grades as in the usual educational system.
 These grades can be viewed as a form of payment for the opportunity to review their diplomas.